 If the message is sent to some subset of other nodes, it is called Multicasting.
-Used in situation when there are multiple receivers of same data.
-Like video conferencing, updating something on CDN servers which have replica of same data.
+Used in the situation when there are multiple receivers of the same data.
+Like video conferencing, updating something on CDN servers which have a replica of same data.

 If the message is sent to all the nodes in a network it is called Broadcasting.
 This is typically used in Local networks, for examples DHCP and ARP use broadcasting.

 What are layers in OSI model?

 There are a total of 7 layers

 4. Transport Layer

 In Stop and wait protocol, a sender after sending a frame waits for an acknowledgment of the frame and sends the next frame only when acknowledgment of the frame has received.